 The Council has an embedded process to manage risks and assist the achievement of its objectives for service delivery and its priorities set out in the Council Plan.
 The Corporate Risk Register is subject to review and approval by the Council's Audit and Governance Committee, and monitoring of key risks is integrated into our performance monitoring arrangements and reports considered at the Audit & Governance Committee.
 In light of Covid-19, all risk registers have been reviewed and new risks assessed.
-The Council has established a specific Pandemic Response Team in order to monitor the Council's response to current events.
-The structure follows the Council's Pandemic Response Plan and continually reviews risks, service delivery, public health, governance, financial resilience, staffing and communication issues.
+During the last quarter of 2020/21, the Council reviewed its risk management arrangements and in June 2021, report to the Audit & Governance Committee on the findings of the review and an number of improvements to enhance its risk management arrangements and registers.